-- 88 registered and 69 people attended this town hall. - The Health & Medicine Policy Research Group provided feedback which included suggestions to expand maternal child programs, increase the use of community health workers in initiatives and increase behavioral health and public health funding. - Several participants spoke on the need to expand behavioral and mental health services and added that wraparound services such as housing and food security should be included to medical action plans. - The hiring process and the constant change of providers is a threat mentioned by some participants. - Participants indicated that dealing with health disparities and the social determinants of health should be a focus area.
+- Several participants spoke on the need to expand behavioral and mental health services and added that wraparound services such as housing and food security should be included to medical action plans. - The hiring process and the constant change of providers is a threat mentioned by some participants. - Participants indicated that dealing with health disparities and the social determinants of health should be a focus area. - Kudos for the creation of the Health Equity Office and the COVID-19 vaccination initiatives. - Behavioral health is an issue that needs more resources.